ShawnBer/Cap-5415-Object-Detection-in-Videos/README.md

 These two above will create matching set of frames with annotations in YOLO format from the VIRAT dataset.

+visualize_yolo_labels.py:
+This script overlays YOLO TXT labels on images and export annotated previews.
+The script reports useful stats (missing labels, empty files, invalid lines, out‑of‑bounds boxes) and writes previews to an output folder.
+To use it:
+1. First you need to get the path to the folders for both your images and labels
+2. Run the .py file using this command:  python visualize_yolo_labels.py --images "your-images-folder-path" --labels "your-labels-folder-path" --out "Output-folder-name"
+    - or python visualize_yolo_labels.py --data "dataset/data.yaml" --split "val" --out "Output-folder-name" This grabs paths from the data.yaml instead and uses the paths to val Optional flags
+* --max <N>: Visualize only the first N images.
+* --names <name1 name2 ...>: Override class names (e.g., bike car person).
+* --warn-only: Do not error on missing/invalid labels; just print warnings and continue.

 # Training YOLO 11

 Utilizing yolo11_training.py: